Common Carp

 Habitat: In rivers and lakes, carp prefer shallow, sluggish, warm, and well-vegetated waters.
 They also thrive in bayous, reservoirs, farm ponds, and sewage lagoons.
 (You might want to skip the lagoons, if looking for a filet or lucky scale.)

 For a bottom-feeder, what is the good life?
 The common carp isn’t very demanding: any body of water that’s sluggish and murky will do.
 One catching sewage or farm runoff is especially nice.
 Clear, running water: no thanks.
-As far as food goes, almost anything will do: plant waste, water weeds, plankton, freshwater shrimp, snails, or fish eggs.
+As far as food goes, almost anything is fine: plant waste, water weeds, plankton, freshwater shrimp, snails, or fish eggs.
 Carp are messy eaters, stirring up mud, uprooting plants––and there, in a ripple effect, from zooplankton to insects to fish to birds, goes biodiversity in a body of water.
 As the silt takes its time to resettle, it can disturb native fish spawning and make it hard for wading and diving birds to see their prey underwater.
-It can decrease photosynthesis, causing an increase in algae.
+It can reduce the growth of aquatic plants and increase the biomass of algae.

 This invader is native to the Caspian and Aral Seas.
-By 1870, native North American fish stocks had been so over-harvested by white settlers––and more settlers were pouring in all the time needing to be fed––that the US Fish Commission was directed to address the issue.
-To replenish American fish stocks, why was the Common carp chosen over native fish?
+How did it arrive?
+By 1870, native North American fish stocks had been so overharvested by white settlers––and more settlers were pouring in all the time needing to be fed––that the U.S. Fish Commission was directed to address the issue.
+Three hundred and forty-five common carp were brought over from Bremen, Germany, and propagated by the commission.
+Why was the common carp chosen over native fish?
 Its ease of reproduction.
 Its adaptability to a range of habitats.
 Its being a delicacy in Eastern Europe and Russia.
-In 1877 carp imported from Germany were propagated and distributed by the Commission with assistance from state fish commissions, the fish often being released into open water from railroad tank cars at bridge crossings.
+With assistance from state fish commissions, the fish were released across the country, sometimes into open water from railroad tank cars at bridge crossings.

-Distribution of the common carp in red.
-Courtesy USGS.
+Distribution of common carp in the US in red.
+Source USGS.

 In Poland, Wigilia, the traditional Christmas eve meal is observed as a Black Fast in the Eastern Orthodox rite, meaning that one abstains from eating red meat on this day.
 Wigilia includes Borscht (beetroot soup) with Uszka (ravioli).
 Traditionally, carp provides the main dish, whether fried, baked, poached in aspic, etc. A live carp is purchased the day before Christmas eve and kept in water to allow time for the fish to purge itself of the river where it was caught.
 Often this meant that a fair-size carp was kept in the bathtub, to the delight of the children in the family.